 Like so many questions about feline behavior, no one really knows why cats hate water.

 The leading theories point to cats’ meticulous cleaning habits, their tendency to get cold after a dip, and their desert origins.
-But until we’re able to interview a cat about his aversion to water, these answers are just a few pieces of a complex puzzle.
+But until we’re able to interview a cat about their aversion to water, these answers are just a few pieces of a complex puzzle.

 Here are a few ideas about why cats—most of them, at least—are so scared of water.